 Case manager in MoBa ():

 - General questions about the use of MoBa for research

 - Wants to discuss the possibility of a research project

 - Commercial actors

-- Questions related to which data and variables are available in MoBa
+- Questions related to what data and variables are available in MoBa

-- Questions about linking to other data sources
+- Questions about linkage to other data sources